-Each participant of that unlike tripartite coalition had their own unique motive for the invasion, which became known as the Suez Crisis.
+Each participant of that unlikely tripartite coalition had their own unique motive for the invasion, which became known as the Suez Crisis.

 Britain wished to guarantee her, “great imperial lifeline,” as the British Prime Minister, Anthony Eden, famously called the canal and to reassert her position of colonial dominance.

 And Israel wanted to avenge the perpetual Egyptian incursions into Gaza and to fight a war it knew it was coming.
-So, a pre-emptive strike under the most favourable conditions, and before Egypt, with her alarming flow of new Soviet arms, became too powerful gained favour in Tel Aviv.
+So, a pre-emptive strike under the most favorable conditions, and before Egypt, with her alarming flow of new Soviet arms, became too powerful gained favor in Tel Aviv.